AdobeDocs/experience-manager-cloud-service.zh-Hans/help/assets/dynamic-media/video.md

 ## About video thumbnails {#about-video-thumbnails}

 A video thumbnail is a reduced-size version of a video frame or an image asset representing the video to the customer.
-The thumbnail should serve to encourage a customer to click on the video.
+The thumbnail should serve to encourage a customer to select the video.

 All videos in Experience Manager must have an associated thumbnail; you cannot delete a thumbnail without replacing it.
 By default, when you upload a video to Experience Manager, the first frame is used as the thumbnail.
 However, you can customize the thumbnail for branding purposes or visual search, for example.
 When you customize a video thumbnail, you can either play the video and pause on the frame you want to use, or you can select an image asset that you have already uploaded and *published* in your digital asset manager.